Luca powers up for a spacewalk

 “During the night, you only have your helmet light, so you can’t really see anything except what you’re working on.
 And because you’re working in all body orientations, it’s easy to get disoriented.
 But you know you can always follow your tether back towards the hatch.”

-After exiting the airlock, Thomas says one astronaut will prepare the worksite while the other breaks torque on the pre-positioned adapter plates.
-Each astronaut will then work to install the adapter plates, needed to replace two older batteries with one new one.
+After exiting the airlock, Thomas says one astronaut prepares the worksite while the other breaks torque on the pre-positioned adapter plates.
+Each astronaut then works to install the adapter plates, needed to replace two older batteries with one new one.

-The spacewalk on 25 October is the one of five scheduled for October.
-Even more are expected in November as Luca ventures out again with the complex task of repairing and enhancing dark matter hunter AMS-02 – a structure never designed to be maintained in orbit.
+Even more spacewalks are expected in November as Luca ventures out again with the complex task of repairing and enhancing dark matter hunter AMS-02 – a structure never designed to be maintained in orbit.